oreo01-hippiepham/digital-schedule/README.md

 ![image](https://user-images.githubusercontent.com/84661482/119254719-26081900-bbe2-11eb-9ffb-31e31866a999.png)

-:bulb: A Java-based desktop application, created from scratch with no code plagiarism 😉, seasoned with a combination of CSS and MySQL.
+:bulb: A Java-based desktop application, created from scratch, seasoned with a combination of CSS and MySQL.

 :toolbox: The app allows users to input their busy schedule, and will automatically generate free timeslots for 2+ people to have a meeting of a specific duration.

 :computer: Developed as the final project of the course "Object Oriented Programming, Algorithm and Data Structures" - COMP1020, VinUniversity

 ## :brain: Our team:
-* Nguyen Dinh Cuong: Front-end & Back-end developer
+* Nguyen Dinh Cuong: JavaFX developer
-* Pham Duc "Oreo-Hippie" Hiep: Database designer & Back-end developer & Overlooking the entire project
+* Pham Duc "Oreo-Hippie" Hiep: Database designer & PM
-* Dau Vu Dang "DVD" Khoi: Core algorithm designer
+* Dau Vu Dang "DVD" Khoi: Algorithm designer

 ## :gear: Features:
 - Log in and registration required